In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and assemble the remaining salad ingredients

-In a large bowl, toss together the cucumber, olives, tomato vinaigrette base, half the red wine vinegar, and 1 to 2 tablespoons olive oil.
+In a large bowl, toss together the celery, artichokes, olives, sherry vinaigrette base, and 1 to 2 tablespoons olive oil.

 Prep and cook the shrimp